 The ecology of a sex-ratio distorting meiotic driver

-Utilizing community ecology to examine environmental niches of Histoplasma capsulatum and explore the significance of the host-environment interface
+Utilizing community ecology to examine the role of environmental niches of Histoplasma capsulatum to better understand host-environment dynamics